ooyala/html5-skin/README.md

     gulp

-This will perform an initial build and start a watch that will update build/html5-skin.js with any changes you wish to make in js folder.
+This will perform an initial build and start a watch that will update `build/js/*` and `build/css/*` with any changes made in 'js/' or 'scss/' folder.

 If you have the forever module installed, you can use the following command to keep gulp running: